 Starting at 10 p.m. from Verbier, a first ascent and a traverse along the ridge above the illuminated resort.
 Then you reach the famous village of Champex and its lake, passing by several typical Swiss villages.
 A long climb to the Orny hut awaits you.
 You will be in a very alpine environment, next to the first glacier.
 Then you go down to La Fouly before climbing up through alpine pastures and along the lakes of Fenêtre and the pass.
 A short passage to Italy before reaching the historical pass of Grand St Bernard, famous for its hospice and its rescue dogs.
 Then you go back in the direction of Verbier through several passes and eventually passing by the glacier area of Panossière and its suspension bridge.
 You’ll be very close to the Grd Combin, standing above you at 4314m.
 After this amazing place you will still have to climb the famous 1200m wall before going finally down to Verbier.

-Find out here all the details you need to know when registering to the X-Traversée
+All the details you need to know about X-Alpine

 Verbier, Rue de la Poste

 You must come in person with your ID Card to pick up your bib.

 Compulsory material will be checked only during the race.